 More and more people are communicating digitally through websites and social media.
-Council's website is one of the main ways that people get in touch with us.
-As this form of communication is growing it is important that the site allows people to do what they want to do.
+The Council website is one of the main ways that people get in touch with us and this form of communication is growing so it is important that the site allows people to do what they want to do.